Alexander Joy Cartwright

 Cartwright's grandson, Bruce Cartwright, launched a campaign in 1938 to have his grandfather's contributions to the beginnings of the game recognized and sent evidence of his role to the newly-formed Hall of Fame.
 This led to Cartwright being elected to the Baseball Hall of Fame on September 13, 1938 by the Centennial Commission as one of the pioneers in the game.
 August 26, 1939 was declared Alexander Cartwright Day throughout Major League Baseball, to coincide with the centennial anniversary of the game.
 Hawaiian-themed celebrations were put on in all ballparks and at the Hall of Fame in Cooperstown, NY.
 The main focus of events was Ebbets Field, in Brooklyn, NY, where Hawaii official William McGonagle made a speech about Cartwright's accomplishments between the two games of a doubleheader and read a message from the territory's Governor, while leis and pineapple juice were offered to players from both teams.
 This date made history for other reasons as well, as the first game of the doubleheader, Cincinnati's 5-2 win over Brooklyn, was the first MLB game to ever be shown on television, courtesy of NBC's experimental station W2XBS.

-There has since been some revisionism about Cartwright's role, led by historian John Thorn, as it is clear that some form of baseball was played before the Knickerbocker Rules were put in place, and that many of the innovations credited to Cartwright have other sources.
+There has been other revisionism about Cartwright's role, led by historian John Thorn, as it is clear that some form of baseball was played before the Knickerbocker Rules were put in place, and that many of the innovations credited to Cartwright have other sources.
 Just as the Doubleday legend was built on very flimsy evidence, a counter Cartwright legend also exists that has just as little basis in substantiated facts.
 Still, he remains a key figure in the early development of baseball.

 - Frank Ardolino: "National Cartwright Day and the First Televised Major-League Game", in The Baseball Research Journal, SABR, Volume 37, 2008, pp. 15-17.